Joeltronics/wordlebot/README.md

 ## How does it work?

-For the first guess, choose whichever word uses the most common letters in the list of possible solutions.
+For the first guess, score words based on the most common letters in the list of possible solutions - 2 points if the letter is in the same position in a given solution and is the first occurence of this letter in the guess; 1 point if it's in a different position, or the same position but it's not the first occurence in a guess.

 For next guesses while there are still lots of solutions left, use the heuristic of which guess will best narrow down the remaining possible solutions.
 "Best" is difficult to quanitify here - there are a few different ways this could be chosen, such as worst-case (minimax), lowest average, or lowest mean-squared.